partylikeits1983/miden-tutorials/book/src/rust-client/mint_consume_send_tutorial.md

 *Using the Miden client in Rust to mint, consume, and send assets*

 ## Overview
-In the previous section we initialized our repository and covered how to create an account and deploy a faucet.
-In this section we will mint tokens from the faucet for *Alice*, consume these created notes, and then show how to send assets to other accounts.
+In the previous section, we initialized our repository and covered how to create an account and deploy a faucet.
+In this section, we will mint tokens from the faucet for *Alice*, consume the newly created notes, and demonstrate how to send assets to other accounts.

 ## What we'll cover
 * Minting tokens from a faucet